-To help you better understand how your salary income is taxable, let’s take a closer look at the different components of a salary and how they are taxed.
+To help you better understand how your salary income is taxable, in this blog, let’s take a closer look at the taxable, non-taxable and partially taxable components of salary.

 The basic salary is what you earn before adding any allowances or perks.
 It is the basic amount you get to take home each month, and it is on this sum that various other allowances are calculated.
 This component is fixed and is fully taxable.
 The tax on your basic salary is levied at the income tax slab rate applicable to you.